Best bank accounts for a non-resident in the UK in 2026

-To open a bank account in the UK you’ll often find you need your ID documents, as well as a UK proof of address, such as a utility bill in your name.
-This may be tricky to provide if you’re a non-resident, only in the UK part time, or if you’re a student.
-If you want ways to manage your money in GBP as a non-resident of the UK you could choose to use an international bank instead - but fairly high fees and minimum balance requirements can often apply here.
+To open a UK bank account you’ll often find you need a UK residential address - and a document to prove it.
+This may be tricky if you’re a non-resident, only in the UK part time, or a student.
+Alternatively, you could choose to use an international bank instead - but fairly high fees and minimum balance requirements can often apply here.

-If you’re looking for a lower hassle solution, we’ve also got something for you - alternatives like Wise and Revolut which offer GBP accounts and card services for non-residents, with low costs and no minimum balance to worry about.
+Instead, why not check out providers like Wise and Revolut for GBP accounts and card services for non-residents, with low costs and no minimum balance to worry about.
+This guide explores popular options for a UK non-resident GBP account.

 Quick summary: non-resident bank account in the UK

-UK banks often need a local proof of address to offer account services, which can rule this out for non-residents
+You usually need a UK proof of address to open a UK bank account, which can rule this out for non-residents

-International and expat banking services offer bespoke solutions and personal account management - but can also have high fees and minimum balance requirements
+International or expat banking services are an alternative for non-residents - but can have high fees and minimum balance requirements

-GBP account services from a specialist provider like Wise or Revolut are available with low costs and no minimum balance to worry about
+Specialist providers like Wise or Revolut are available offer GBP account services with low costs and no minimum balance to worry about

-These providers’ accounts usually provide GBP services as well as dozens of other currencies and can have low fees for transacting at home and abroad
+Specialists may support GBP and dozens of other currencies and can have low fees for transacting at home and abroad

 FAQs | Answers |